Skip to main content

 In the last two chapters, we saw that the body carries a story, not just the mind.
-We started reclaiming it by listening with sensory recall.
+We started reclaiming it by recalling sensory details.

-Now we’ll fold those details into our written story.
+Now we’ll fold those details into our story.

-Earlier, we used handwriting to let details surface slowly.
-For this step, switch to a digital document so edits are easy.
+Up to now, we used handwriting because it helps details surface slowly.
+For this section, switch to a digital document so you can edit easily.

-- Open a new doc on your phone or laptop and copy over the handwritten story.
+1. Open a new document on your phone or laptop and copy over your handwritten story.
 (Speech-to-text can speed this up.)

-- Work on one section at a time, with your Chapter 9 notes beside you.
+3. We'll work on one small chunk at a time (2–4 paragraphs).
+Keep your Chapter 8 notes open beside you.

-- Choose what to keep.
-Keep the sensory details that draw you in, show an important change, or help you feel the moment in your body as you read it back.
-Not every sensory detail needs to be included.
-If a detail doesn’t bring you deeper into the moment or affect what you feel, leave it out for now.
+4. Choose which sensory details to keep.
+Keep the ones that pull you into the scene, mark an important change, or help you feel the moment in your body as you read it back.
+Not every sensory detail you uncovered in Chapter 8 needs to be included.
+If a detail doesn’t pull you deeper into the moment or affect what you feel, set it aside for now.
 When in doubt, keep it.
 At this stage, more sensory detail is better than less.

 Example